OGA ASSOCIATE LEVEL COURSEWORK

 What can I expect for class cost, payment, and the application/registration process?

-Cost of the class is $1,700.
+Cost of the class is $1,900.
 This covers everything you need for class, unless you plan to print electronic resources such as PowerPoint handouts.
+Class members will have access to a wide variety of Riverside School O-G wordlists, games, posters, and other resources that may be used for lesson planning in Applied Practice and beyond!

 ~ Unfortunately, we are rarely able to admit everyone who applies to the class.
-Therefore, completion of this application is only the first step to admission.
+Therefore, completion of the application is only the first step to admission.

 ~ We are looking to form a diverse class of curious and motivated learners who can prioritize the rigorous demands of the class and whose primary goal is to gain knowledge and skill for teaching those with dyslexia.

-~ Directly after you register, you will receive an email with a copy of your registration.
-This email will allow you to edit your registration if desired.
+~ Directly after you apply, you will receive an email with a copy of your application.
+This email will allow you to edit your application if desired.

-~ We will read all registrations in the order they are received.
-You will receive an e-mail regarding your admission to class within two weeks of your registration.
-At this time, you will receive information about making your reservation payment.
+~ We will read all applications in the order they are received.
+You will receive an e-mail regarding your admission to class within two weeks of your application.
+At that time, you will receive information about making your reservation payment.

 ~ An initial non-refundable reservation payment of $400 is due within one week after you receive an e-mail of acceptance to the class and guarantees your spot in the class.
 If the $400 is not paid within a week of your acceptance, Riverside will open your spot to individuals on the waiting list.

-~ The remaining balance of $1,300 is due prior to January 3rd at 5 p.m.
-If the $1,300 is not paid by this deadline, Riverside will open your spot to individuals on the waiting list.
+~ The remaining balance of $1,500 will be due May 4th.
+If the $1,500 is not paid by this deadline, Riverside will open your spot to individuals on the waiting list.